francopasut/academic/content/en/post/pdf_python_text_extract/index.md

 pdf_directory = 'path/to/pdf/folder'
 ```

-as well as initialize another variable, empty, intended to collect the various fragments within the document in Markdown format:
+as well as initialize another variable, empty, intended to collect the various fragments within the document in Markdown language:

 ```python
 markdown_content = ""
 ```

-Now begin (using the functions of the *os* module) the sequence of iterations in the files in the folder indicated in the first variable:
+Now begins (using the functions of the *os* module) the sequence of iterations for the documents in the folder indicated in the first variable, checking that the name has the extension “.pdf.”:

 ```python
 for filename in os.listdir(pdf_directory):